Emir-001/cpp-number-guessing-game/README.md

-# cpp-number-guessing-game
+# C++ Number Guessing Game

-A simple number guessing game written in C++.
-Uses OOP principles and the &lt;random> library to generate numbers.
-Created to practice classes, user input/output, and basic program flow.
-Beginner-friendly C++ project suitable for learning and portfolio demonstration.
+This is a simple number guessing game written in C++.
+The program generates a random number between 1 and 10, and the user tries to guess it.

+## Features
+- Random number generation
+- Object-oriented structure
+- Console input/output
+- Beginner-friendly

+## Technologies
+- C++
+- OOP
+- <random> library

+## Purpose
+Created for practicing C++ and OOP concepts.